Skip to content

 ADHD in Different Life Stages

-ADHD in School-Aged Children
+In School-Aged Children

-ADHD can present differently in school-aged children.
+It can present differently in school-aged children.
 Common characteristics may include inattention, hyperactivity, impulsivity, academic challenges, social and behavioural problems both inside and outside the classroom, low frustration tolerance, and variable academic performance.

 Additionally, other factors, such as co-existing conditions (e.g., learning disabilities, anxiety, depression) and environmental influences, can impact the manifestation of ADHD symptoms in school-aged children.

-ADHD in adults can manifest in various ways and may present differently compared to childhood.
+In adults, it can manifest in various ways and may present differently compared to childhood.
 Common characteristics may include inattention, impulsivity, hyperactivity, executive dysfunction, difficulty with interpersonal relationships, and career challenges.

 It is important to note that this condition can be underdiagnosed and undetected in adults, as symptoms may be attributed to other mental health conditions or life circumstances.